 Volunteer of the Year Award

-Flinders Council acknowledges the outstanding contribution volunteer’s make to the community, and annually honours one especially worthy volunteer with the award Volunteer of the Year.
-Nomination forms for Volunteer of the Year are available in July from the Council Office and online.
-Every year our Community Awards are presented during the Flinders Island Show, celebrating and acknowledging the commitment and generosity given by volunteers.
+Flinders Council acknowledges the outstanding contribution volunteer’s make to the community, and annually honours one especially worthy volunteer with the award Volunteer of the Year..
+Every year our Community Awards celebrate and acknowledge the commitment and generosity shown to our Island Community by volunteers.

 Nomination forms are now available here to nominate an individual for the Flinders Council Volunteer of the Year Award.
-The award will be presented at the Flinders Island Show on 16 October 2020.
-Nominations close 28 August 2020.
+Nominations close 14 September 2020